metapolator/metapolator/Docs/cascading-parameter-sheets.md

 #### What we can do
   * parse a CPS/CSS string into the object structure as outlined below
-  * serialize the object structure *back* into an equivalent CPS string (formatting differs some comments may have another positon, but at the element where they originally where found)
+  * serialize the object structure *back* into an equivalent CPS string (formatting differs, some comments may have another position, but at the element where they originally where found)
   * the object structure is ready to be filled with useful methods ;-)
-  * we have ways to just keep unkown data around
+  * we have ways to just keep unknown data around

 #### What we can *NOT* do
   * understand properties, parse `ParameterValue`-objects or `Selector`-Objects